 During the first of these periods (1744–1748), the palace more than doubled in size.
 Additions included two wings, four galleries, a chapel, and a conservatory hall.
-Largely designed by Mikhail Zemtsov, Russia’s first professionally trained native architect, its aesthetic was probably the subdued Dutch and Scandinavian Baroque.
+Largely designed by Mikhail Zemtsov, Russia’s first professionally trained native architect, its aesthetic was probably the subdued Dutch and Scandinavian baroque.

 The second period (1751–1756) saw the most important developments.
-Over the course of five years, architect Francesco Bartolomeo Rastrelli transformed the palace into a model of Italian Baroque and Rococo splendor.
+Over the course of five years, architect Francesco Bartolomeo Rastrelli transformed the palace into a model of Italian baroque and rococo splendor.
 Extensive additions, combined with the new styles of several nearby buildings, brought it almost to its current size.
 Much of its decoration also dates from this period, including gold gilding, panels of amber, Coromandel lacquer, white columns, and the palace’s many paintings and sculptures.

 Catherine the Great’s reign saw the last significant changes.
-Aside from moderate expansion, these were mainly a stylistic shift towards classicism.
+Aside from moderate expansion, these mainly involved a stylistic shift towards classicism.
 Interior renovations created several new rooms: the Arabesque Room, the Blue Room, and the Chinese Room.
 The south façade was renovated, and the exterior walls were changed from gold to blue.

 The result was exemplary of Russian high architecture, combining an ornate interior and an exterior of sober classicist design and bright Russian color.